infotroph/efrhizo/efrhizo-log.md

 (Oops, I meant to type `mix_crop_tube_depth.sh`!
 Didn't notice this at first until I wondered why the output had so few parameters in it.)

-Runs as job 1668248 -- mix_tube_depth.sh, seven chains of 3000, subsampling with n=1000.
+Runs as job 1668248:

+* mix_tube_depth.sh, seven chains of 3000, subsampling with n=1000.
-	This exits with error too!
+* This exits with error too!
 11 of 35 y_pred are "The following variables have undefined values".

-OK, but the full run was OK last night... what's going on?
+OK, but the full run of `mix_tube_depth.sh` was OK last night... what's going on?

 First some administrative changes to make this easier to track down.
 I didn't notice the wrong-script error above at first, so let's be clearer about that in the output. added lines to `mix_tube_depth.sh` and `mix_crop_tube_depth.sh` to echo script name when they start.
 While I'm at it, made crop name-to-number mapping in `mix_crop_tube_depth.R` nicer-looking.